marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge00.md

 Steps:

 1. Login to the Azure portal and open the CLI (Command Line Interface)
 2. Upload the "fabricwth_armtemplate.json" and the "fabricwth_parameters.json" to the storage connected to the CLI.
+(Only one file can be uploaded at a time)
 3. Navigate to those files in the command line.
 4. Change the  `fabricwth_parameters.json` parameters file to add a prefix to the EventHubsNamespace and the AzureContainerInstance name.
 They must be globally unique so make sure you don't have the same as another person.
 PREFIX MUST BE LOWERCASE!
 REMOVE THE '<>' SYMBOLS!
 4. Run